 Will you be traveling with your bike?
 Whether you will be taking your bike for a weekend away, heading to the local park, or traveling for a race, you may want to take in to consideration the impact of travel on your bike purchase.
 A lighter bike may be easier to maneuver on and off of a bike rack whereas a bike with a smaller footprint or a folding frame may be best for cyclists who will be traveling distances or commuting on a bus or train.

 Do you plan on battling the elements on your bike?
 While a little bit of rain is no big deal for most quality road bikes, riders who face consistently wet, muddy, icy or snowy weather may want to look for a bike with disc brakes instead of more-common rim brakes.
 Disc brakes have more reliable stopping power, especially in less-than-ideal conditions.

 What size frame do you need?
 Determining the proper size frame for your new bike is essential for both comfort and efficiency.
 If you choose a frame that's too big, you'll find it difficult to control, reach the ground, or even reach the shifters and brakes.
 A frame that's too small will be not only uncomfortable and inefficient to ride, but you also run the risk of injuring your knees.
-Most road bike manufacturers offer a variety of sizes, so visit your local bike shop to get a feel for what specific measurements you'll need if you're ordering a bike online.
+Most road bike manufacturers offer a variety of sizes, so visit your local bike shop to get a feel for what specific measurements you'll need – this is especially critical if you're ordering a bike online.